FORMAL MODELLING of process workflows (and more)

 Sources include Euler‘s famous Introductio in analysin infinitorum (Introduction to the Analysis of the Infinite), first published in 1748, and his Institutiones calculi differentialis (Foundations of Differential Calculus), first published in 1752.

-Aside from an ongoing PhD research project involving Imogen Morris, this work has led to two undergraduate final year projects, including a winner of the dissertation prize in Mathematics by Kyriakos Katsamaktsis for his work on Euler’s notions of orders of Infinity in Isabelle/HOL, and one outstanding MSc project (2019) by Jessika Rockel for her work on “Exploring Euler’s Foundations of Differential Calculus in Isabelle/HOLusing Nonstandard Analysis”.
+Aside from a PhD research project by Imogen Morris, this work has led to two undergraduate final year projects, including a winner of the dissertation prize in Mathematics by Kyriakos Katsamaktsis for his work on Euler’s notions of orders of Infinity in Isabelle/HOL, and one outstanding MSc project (2019) by Jessika Rockel for her work on “Exploring Euler’s Foundations of Differential Calculus in Isabelle/HOLusing Nonstandard Analysis”.

 AI FOR THEOREM PROVING